elasticpath/elasticpath-dev/docs/commerce-manager/product-experience-manager/bundles/bundle-configuration.md

 ### Procedure

+The steps below describe how to complete the basic information for a bundle and adding the components and product options that make up a bundle.

 1. Go to **Products** > **Bundles**.
 1. Select **Create new bundle**.
 1. (Optional) Expand **Locale** drop-down list.
 The languages you have configured in [**Store Settings** > **Locale**]( /docs/commerce-manager/product-experience-manager/locales/) are displayed first.
 Custom product locales are displayed underneath.
 See [Configuring Locales](/docs/commerce-manager/product-experience-manager/Products/configure-locales).